Linsanity81/High-LevelPuzzle/README.md

   Control the object visualization state.

 ## Create a High-level Interlocking Puzzle by Yourself! <a name = "create_puzzle"></a>
+These instructions guide you how to use our code to generate high-level interlocking puzzle by yourself.

 ### Step 1: import a volume
 Import a Cube_5x5x5_E1.vol volume file by clicking `read` button.